udede11/jsl_task/README.md

 ## How It Works
 - Celery Beat scheduler triggers tasks according to defined schedule
-- Each task creates a new Docker container using DinD
+- Each task creates a new Docker container using DooD
 - Container that runs  `process_file.py` processes files from the `files_to_read` directory
 - Container is automatically cleaned up after execution
 - Results are logged via Celery worker